abdurrahmanyildirim/dynamic-form-builder/README.md

 - Form arrays and fields are not yet supported.
 Please test them before use and adjust the code as needed.
 - Async validations are not supported.
-- Error messages are not displayed under inputs.
-Implement a directive to automatically show messages under inputs.
-- Styles and placements are not well-defined.

 ## Example